 The delicious Chickpea flatbread

 The chickpea flatbread is a traditional and tasty street food or snack of Tuscany.
-It is like a very thin sort of pancake (about 0,5 cm wide), soft inside but with a crunchy crust, made with simple ingredients as chickpea flour, water, salt and extra virgin olive oil.
-In Tuscany it is known with several different names.
+It is a very thin sort of pancake (about 0,5 cm wide), soft inside but with a crunchy crust, made with simple ingredients as chickpea flour, water, salt and extra virgin olive oil.
+In Tuscany, it is known by several different names.

-We went to a pizzeria to order the chickpea flatbread, and I asked to Jed to guess what was this delicious specialty.
+We went to a pizzeria to order the chickpea flatbread, and I asked Jed to guess what was this delicious specialty.
 He thought it was an omelet and this made me laugh.
-The owner of the pizzeria, an old woman who saw me grow up, asked to me: “Why are you laughing?”
+The owner of the pizzeria, an old woman who saw me grow up, asked me: “Why are you laughing?”
 I told her what my friend Jed thought about the chickpea flatbread, and she started to laugh too.
 She replied to him: “No my dear, this is CALDA CALDA!” associating the typical Italian gesture that meant, “eating”.
-My friend of course did not understand, but he was delighted eating some slices, and asked me what was that.
+My friend, of course, did not understand, but he was delighted eating some slices and asked me what was that.

 According to one of many popular recipes, you have to dilute 1/4 part of chickpea flour with 3/4 parts of water in a bowl, add salt and stir vigorously to dissolve the lumps of flour (possibly crushing them against the sides of the bowl with the spoon).

 Before to bake, allow the mixture to stand for a few hours (from two to ten hours and even more), stirring occasionally to prevent the settling of the flour and dissolving the residual lumps.

 Fresh baked Chickpea flatbread – Photo Credits: Lucadea

 The chickpea flatbread has very ancient roots.
 Various recipes of Latin and Greek origins included pies with mashed legumes cooked in the oven.